cloudmesh-community/sp20-516-222/datacenter.md

 # sp20-516-222 Peter McCandless Data Center Exercises

+:o2: to improve, use next bibtex for references

 ## Exercise 2: The Carbon Footprint of Data Centers

 In 2013, ByteGrid aquired the Cleveland Technology Center, a mixed-use technology-focused space in downtown Cleveland, Ohio.
 ByteGrid remodeled and expanded the space into a data center [1].
 H5 Data Centers' aquired the 351,000 square foot data center from ByteGrid in 2017.
 The data center requires over 10MW of power.
 This power is supplied by local energy compnay First Energy at an annual average rate under $0.06 per kWh [2].